![]() |

 |

 Kristina earned her Bachelors in Natural Resources Management from North Dakota State University in 2012.
-She had the opportunity to work in various field technician rolls before coming to UWL in 2018 to persue her Masters degree while working full time for the WI DNR.
-She conducted a Brown Trout removal project studying the interspecific competition between Brook and Brown Trout using stable isotope analyses. |
+She had the opportunity to work in various field technician rolls before coming to UWL in 2018 to pursue her Masters degree while working full time for the WI DNR.
+She conducted a Brown Trout removal project studying the interspecific competition between Brook and Brown Trout using stable isotope analyses.
+Kristina is currently a Fisheries Biologist with the Wisconsin DNR in La Crosse. |

 |